 I looked at which of these my company did and saw that we were doing really well on a few of those.
 We had organic traffic coming to our site, we were advertising on Twitter with really great results, and we had people signing up after chatting with us on social media.

-We were not doing enough outbound marketing, and that’s either outbound calls or outbound emails.
+We weren’t doing enough outbound marketing, and that’s both outbound calls and outbound emails.

 Step 1 – Use tools to create the email list

 Creating an email list of qualified leads is a big deal for any business.
-You usually have to buy them, but nowadays things are much easier if you use social media.
-You can get a tool that crawls the web for your and gets everybody’s emails and contact info.
+You used have to buy them.
+But nowadays, things are much easier if you use social media.
+You can get a tool that crawls the web for you and gets people’s emails and contact info.
 This way, you can get a list of thousands of people based on searching for a keyword in their bios.

 One way you can do this is by using a handy tool called Ninja Outreach.
-I’m not even supposed to tell you about it, it’s been our secret here at eClincher for a while.
-But what the heck, I’m feeling generous.
-You deserve to know about it, it’s going to make your life so much easier.
+It’s been our secret here at e-clincher for a while.

 Ninja Outreach is great because you can use it to scrape Instagram and Twitter.
 Just put in a search term like “growth marketer” and it will display all the people that put that in their social bio.
 Then you can save all of them into an email list, and export that email list to get your own spreadsheet.
 Voilá!